Skip to main content

 The fallback content to display on prerendering

-and what the user opens when opening the
+and is what the learner opens from the content page.